IB exam tips

 You can bring gel pens and highlighters, but they must not be used in your answer boxes or answer booklets.

-You may request school to provide you a personal clock, subject to prior notice and school approval.
+You may request school to provide you a personal clock, with prior notice and school approval.

 You cannot bring